Frequently Asked Questions

 What’s next for Magic of Myths?

 Magic of Myths: season two launched on 26th July 2013.
-One shot Magic of Myths: Faerie is due late 2014.
-Following seasons will be announced at a later date.
+One-shot Magic of Myths: Faerie launched on 18th April 2015 Following seasons will be announced at a later date.